 This wouldn't be much of a Luxury computer without a Blu-ray burner, and at under $100 the LG drive we've chosen is among the most affordable you'll find.

 Corsair's HX Series 850W PSU ought to supply your dream PC with enough juice.
-Noteworthy specifications include a 140mm thermally-controlled fan, 70A on a single +12V rail, 80 Plus Silver Certified, and lengthy cables with connectors for 12 SATA drives, six PCI-E graphics cards, and 12 peripheral devices.
+Noteworthy specifications include a 140mm thermally-controlled fan, 70A on a single +12V rail, 80 Plus Gold Certified, and lengthy cables with connectors for 12 SATA drives, six PCI-E graphics cards, and 12 peripheral devices.
 What's more, the unit features a modular cable design, so you'll be able to keep your system free of unnecessary clutter.